Bits & Beasts

 In subsequent years, when popular platformers like Limbo took up silhouette-based game graphics, Adrian and Florian focused on the initial core features of Feist.
 Instead of using scripted sequences or genre typical elements like puzzles and platforms they intensified the physic based combats and refined the emergent, AI-driven gameplay to create a unique and savage survival experience.

 Feist was first released for PC, Mac and Linux in Summer 2015 by Finji.
-It will be available for PS4 and Xbox One and in Spring 2018 on iOS and Android.
+At the end of 2016 it was released on PS4 and Xbox One and in Spring 2018 on iOS and Android.